albertattard/java-boot-camp/05 - Interfaces and Advanced Objects.md

     }
     ```

-Different from before, all subclasses of the `Pet` class have their own implementation of the `doIt()` method.
+Different from before, all subtypes of the `Pet` class have their own implementation of the `doIt()` method.

 ```java
 package demo;